 It is so much easier to decipher the noises that your guinea pig makes in case you are familiar with the body language of the cavies as well.

-You might see your guinea pig toss its head in the air when you’re petting the little guy.
+- Tossing Head in the Air – You might see your guinea pig toss its head in the air when you’re petting the little guy.
 It means that the cavy is not in the mood right now and would prefer to be left alone.

-This is an interesting thing that guinea pigs perform and it can mean different things.
-In case the little guy is rumbling while moving from one side to the other on stiff legs, it is a mating dance that guinea pigs sometimes perform and you can totally enjoy the show.
+- Strutting – In case the little guy is rumbling while moving from one side to the other on stiff legs, it is a mating dance that guinea pigs sometimes perform and you can totally enjoy the show.
 However, if the fluffy ball is simultaneously teeth chattering, then it means that the guinea pig is in an aggressive mood.